WHAT IS BONE MARROW?

-- Aplastic anemia is a disease of the bone marrow and is classified as a Bone Marrow Failure Syndrome.
+- Aplastic anaemia is a disease of the bone marrow and is classified as a Bone Marrow Failure Syndrome.

-- Aplastic anemia is when the bone marrow stops making enough red blood cells, white blood cells and platelets for the body.
+- Aplastic anaemia is when the bone marrow stops making enough red blood cells, white blood cells and platelets for the body.

 TYPES OF BMFS

-- Acquired BMFS include aplastic anemia, myelodysplasia (MDS) and paroxysmal haemoglobinuria (PNH).
+- Acquired BMFS include aplastic anaemia, and the related disorders Myelodysplastic Syndrome (MDS) and Paroxysmal Nocturnal Haemoglobinuria (PNH).